 Simon Stuart is the Chair of the SSC, based at the Bath office, and has undergraduate and doctoral degrees from the University of Cambridge, with fieldwork in Tanzania and Cameroon.
 He has over 25 years of experience with the IUCN and the SSC.
 Simon started work on the African Bird Red Data Book in 1983.
 He joined the IUCN Secretariat in 1986, and was Head of the Species Programme (1990-2000), Acting Director General (2000-2001), Head of the Biodiversity Assessment Unit (2001-2005), and Senior Species Scientist (2005-2008).
 He was elected as Chair of the SSC at the IUCN World Conservation Congress in Barcelona in October 2008.
 It is Simon’s job to provide vision and leadership for the SSC in particular, and for the IUCN family on species issues more widely.
 He chairs the regular meetings of the SSC Steering Committee, and represents the SSC on IUCN’s Council.
 Simon’s priorities are listed here.

-Jennifer Luedtke is the Assistant to the SSC Chair and Deputy Coordinator of the SSC Amphibian Red List Authority (RLA), and is based at the SSC Chair’s office in Bath, UK.
+Jennifer Luedtke, Deputy Coordinator of the SSC Amphibian Red List Authority (RLA), is based at the SSC Chair’s office in Bath.
+The Amphibian RLA curates the amphibian assessments on the IUCN Red List through updates and the addition of newly described species.
+Jennifer facilitates Red List assessment workshops and supports the Amphibian RLA’s regional working groups in Europe, Africa, Arabia and Middle East, Asia, Melanesia, Australia and Oceania.
+In addition, she provides training in the IUCN Red List Categories and Criteria, and oversees RLA internships.
 She has an undergraduate degree in Environmental Science from Wheaton College (Illinois) with ornithological fieldwork with the US Forest Service in the Klamath-Siskiyou bioregion of northern California.
 She has also contributed to fieldwork in coastal Kenya, British Columbia in Canada, and the western suburbs of London, UK.
-Jennifer completed an MA in Historical and Systematic Theology from Wheaton College as part of her interest in the ethical and religious foundation for holistic environmental action.
-As Assistant to the Chair, Jennifer provides support to the Chair in implementing the 2013-2016 IUCN Species Strategic Plan and manages the Chair’s office.
-In her role with the Amphibian RLA, Jennifer assists the Coordinator in the strategic development of the RLA and supports the RLA membership, inclusive of capacity building in the Red List methodology and associated tools.
-Together with the Coordinator she oversees the comprehensive reassessment of global amphibian species for The IUCN Red List of Threatened Species.
+Jennifer also has an MA in Historical and Systematic Theology from Wheaton College as part of her interest in the ethical and religious foundation for holistic environmental action.